richastral/bosch-solar-chargehq/README.md

 ## ChargeHQ API Key
 You can get a free API Key for ChargeHQ by doing the following:
- - Download the App on your phone or tablet, or log in via a web browser: https://app.chargehq.net/ (Save your username and password securely)
+ - Download the App on your phone, tablet, or browser and create an account.
- - In the Web App https://app.chargehq.net/ (Note: This in not available in the smart device apps as yet):
-    - Log in using your credentials above.
+ - Log in via a web browser: https://app.chargehq.net/ (this step can only be done in the browserver version):
     - Navigate to My Equipment -> Solar / Battery Equipment -> Push API.
-    - Copy your API Key which is generated. update the `.env` file with your API Key.
+    - Copy your API Key which is generated.
+ - Update the `.env` file with your API Key.

 ## Environment Configurations
 The following configuration variables can be set in the `.env` file: